 The department requires a minimum total of 60 credits of coursework.
 At least 45 credits of work must be in political science.
-Students also are required to complete the designated core courses (PLSC 501, 502, 503 and the proseminars in their chosen fields of study) before taking their oral comprehensive exams.2
+Students also must complete the designated required courses (PLSC 501, 502, 503, 511, 513 and the proseminars in their chosen fields of study) before taking their oral comprehensive exams.